axivo/k3s-cluster/docs/content/wiki/_index.md

 👋 Hello!
 Welcome to the `k3s-cluster` documentation!

-This documentation is presented as a learning tool, allowing you to understand all configuration and deployment aspects of your bare-metal based K3S cluster.
+The documentation is presented as a learning tool, allowing the end-user to understand all configuration and deployment aspects of the bare-metal based K3S cluster.

 <!--more-->